Last Updated on March 19, 2023

 Breeding dogs should be examined during the year that the dog will be used for breeding.
 Breeding parents should have zero eye problems.
 Dogs that are related to Huskies with eye disorders should be kept away from breeding.

-Huskies are one of the few breeds that suffer from juvenile cataracts which usually occur in puppies as young as three months old.
+- Juvenile Cataracts: Huskies are one of the few breeds that suffer from juvenile cataracts which usually occur in puppies as young as three months old.
 This is not the same as cataracts that develop with old age.

-Corneal Dystrophy is an eye disease where the cornea or outer transparent part of the pup’s eyeball is attacked.
+- Corneal Dystrophy: This is an eye disease where the cornea or outer transparent part of the pup’s eyeball is attacked.
 Due to the fatty deposits in the cornea, the eye is turned hazy or opaque.
+There is not any treatment required here, although a visit to a vet ophthalmologist is a wise idea, for it may lead to corneal ulceration.

 Are Huskies with blue eyes more likely to go blind?
 Yes, Huskies with blue eyes are prone to eye disorders, but not more than any of the other dog breeds.

 So, there is not really a chance for a blue-eyed Husky to go blind, especially if the parent dogs have been tested for progressive retinal atrophy.
-That said, be diligent in taking your Husky to the vet in due time for proper treatment.
+That said, be diligent in taking your pup to the vet in due time for proper treatment.

 Because it’s known that Huskies are prone to eye defects, it’s strongly recommended that owners should take their dogs to a capable vet on a regular basis.